Free

 Gauge: 16½ sts and 24 rnds = 2 inches (5.1 cm) in St st

-About Susan Strawn: Susan Strawn, an associate professor at Dominican University in River Forest, Illinois, teaches classes about textiles, including the history of costume and cultural perspectives of dress.
-She is the author of Knitting America: A Glorious Heritage from Warm Socks to High Art (Minneapolis, Minnesota: Voyageur Press, 2007).
+About Susan Strawn: Susan Strawn is professor emerita at Dominican University (Chicago).
+She researches and writes stories she finds in textiles and clothing.
+A frequent contributor to Long Thread Media, she is the author of Knitting America: A Glorious Heritage from Warm Socks to High Art (Minneapolis, Minnesota: Voyageur Press, 2007).
+She lives on Bainbridge Island, Washington, and writes about her life with knitting on Substack.

 All items in the library are intended for personal use.
 Please do not distribute without written approval.